 Introduction: Ladder Braid

+In this instructable I'm going to teach you how to make a ladder braid!
 The ladder braid is a great hairstyle because it is simple to do but can fancy up a ponytail so you are set for prom, wedding, or (if you can do it on yourself) any day!
 Follow this tutorial to find out how to do it yourself!

 Hair style was done by Sharelle Loudd at Beautique Salon in San Jose, CA. She was awesome enough to demonstrate this technique while we documented the process.
 Any mistakes are ours.